Setting Kconfig configuration values¶

 A visible symbol is a symbol defined with a prompt.
 Visible symbols show up in the interactive configuration interfaces (hence visible), and can be set in configuration files.

 Here’s an example of a visible symbol:

-config FLOAT bool "Support floating point operations" depends on HAS_FPU
+config FPU bool "Support floating point operations" depends on HAS_FPU

 The symbol is shown like this in

 menuconfig, where it can be toggled:

 An invisible symbol is a symbol without a prompt.
 Invisible symbols are not shown in the interactive configuration interfaces, and users have no direct control over their value.
 They instead get their value from defaults or from other symbols.

 config CPU_HAS_FPU bool help This symbol is y if the CPU has a hardware floating point unit.

 CPU_HAS_FPUis enabled through other symbols having